Subscribe to Healing Emails for Parents

 “The coming and going of the seasons give us more than the springtimes, summers, autumns, and winters of our lives.
 It reflects the coming and going of the circumstances of our lives like the glassy surface of a pond that shows our faces radiant with joy or contorted with pain.” ~Gary Zukav

-We are not wired, however, to note the very subtle changes that occur in and around us all the time.
-And for the most part, life is a series of continuous small changes.
-The paint on our walls, for example, grows imperceptibly darker and more worn each day, until at some point, after several years, we note it is time to repaint.
+We are not wired, however, to regularly notice the very subtle changes that occur in and around us all the time.
+For the most part, life is a series of continuous small changes.
+The paint on our walls, for example, grows imperceptibly darker and more worn each day until, at some point, after several years, we note it is time to repaint.
 Our freshly cleaned house grows messier and dirtier little by little until suddenly, we note it is time to clean again.

 Little by little, things die down.
-On the flip side, most things come into existence slowly and sometimes, almost imperceptibly.
-The seed grows into a flower in incremental steps that are often not noticed until the bloom springs open.
+On the flip side, most things come into existence slowly and, sometimes, almost imperceptibly.
+The seed grows into a flower in incremental steps, often unnoticed until the bloom springs open.

 The healing that survivors experience following the loss of their loved one is often not noticed.

-The emotions and challenges faced by survivors on the journey are as varied as the colors in nature.
-Yet there are commonalities.
-Elizabeth Harper Neeld has done an extraordinary job of describing phases of the traumatic grief journey – from the original impact of the traumatic event to the eventual integration of the loss.
+The emotions and challenges survivors face on the journey are as varied as the colors in nature.
+Yet, there are commonalities.
+Elizabeth Harper Neeld has done an extraordinary job of describing the phases of the traumatic grief journey—from the original impact of the traumatic event to the eventual integration of the loss.
 You can find excerpts from her work on the Alliance of Hope website.

 Ronnie